Micarea leucopoda: Description

-Chemically, S. leucopoda contains norstictic acid, which can be detected by a yellowish reaction turning rusty red when potassium hydroxide solution (K) is applied to crystals in the (upper layer of the fruiting body), hymenium (spore-producing layer), and (outer layer of the fruiting body).
+Chemically, M. leucopoda contains norstictic acid, which can be detected by a yellowish reaction turning rusty red when potassium hydroxide solution (K) is applied to crystals in the (upper layer of the fruiting body), hymenium (spore-producing layer), and (outer layer of the fruiting body).

 Habitat and distribution

-Szczawinskia leucopoda has an amphi-Atlantic distribution pattern, being found in coastal regions of Central Norway and in Newfoundland, Canada.
+Micarea leucopoda has an amphi-Atlantic distribution pattern, being found in coastal regions of Central Norway and in Newfoundland, Canada.
 This distribution reflects what lichenologists refer to as the "Trøndelag phytogeographical element", a biogeographical pattern shared by only a few lichen species.
-S. leucopoda grows in humid coniferous forest environments where it forms part of species-rich lichen communities belonging to the Lobarion association.
+M. leucopoda grows in humid coniferous forest environments where it forms part of species-rich lichen communities belonging to the Lobarion association.
 These communities are typically found in older, relatively undisturbed forest stands with high humidity and good air quality.

-In Norway, S. leucopoda is predominantly found on thin twigs of Norway spruce (Picea abies), with only one recorded instance on rowan (Sorbus aucuparia).
+In Norway, M. leucopoda is predominantly found on thin twigs of Norway spruce (Picea abies), with only one recorded instance on rowan (Sorbus aucuparia).
 In Canada, specimens have been collected from balsam fir (Abies balsamifera) trunks and black spruce (Picea mariana) twigs.
 The lichen occurs at relatively low elevations, with documented sites ranging from near sea level up to approximately 190 metres in elevation.

-Szczawinskia leucopoda is often associated with other rare or ecologically significant lichens including Biatora rufidula, Fuscopannaria ahlneri, Gyalideopsis piceicola, Lichinodium ahlneri, and Pseudocyphellaria crocata.
-The critically endangered species Erioderma pedicellatum, another lichen with an amphi-Atlantic distribution pattern, has been found growing in the same locality as S. leucopoda.
+Micarea leucopoda is often associated with other rare or ecologically significant lichens including Biatora rufidula, Fuscopannaria ahlneri, Gyalideopsis piceicola, Lichinodium ahlneri, and Pseudocyphellaria crocata.
+The critically endangered species Erioderma pedicellatum, another lichen with an amphi-Atlantic distribution pattern, has been found growing in the same locality as M. leucopoda.
 The species' habitat requirements and restricted distribution pattern suggest it may be sensitive to forest management practices and could serve as an indicator of high-value conservation forests with long ecological continuity.

-Szczawinskia leucopoda was historically present in Sweden but is now considered regionally extinct (RE) in the country.
+Micarea leucopoda was historically present in Sweden but is now considered regionally extinct (RE) in the country.
 Its disappearance has been directly linked to forestry operations that removed its habitat and dramatically altered the local microclimate, particularly through increased drying.
 This species appears to be particularly sensitive to habitat disturbance, having disappeared from Swedish forests alongside other rare lichens including Erioderma pedicellatum and Lichinodium ahlneri, making this a well-documented case of multiple co-extinctions resulting from forest management practices.